Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

--   Setup the Application Settings to configure the Connection String named "TransactionDb" to contain the connection string to the SQL Database
+-   Setup the Application Settings to configure the Connection String named "TransactionDb" to contain the connection string to the SQL Database.

 #### Exit criteria

--   The Application Settings Connection String has been configured
+-   The Application Settings Connection String has been configured.

 ### Task 3: Deploy app to app service